parthiv-n/valyutest/README.md

    - Check Supabase users table for `subscription_tier` update
    - Check Polar dashboard for webhook delivery

-3. **Test Biomedical Data:**
+3. **Test Patent Data:**
-   - Ask a question like "What are recent clinical trials for melanoma?"
+   - Ask a question like "Show me key patents related to solid-state battery manufacturing"
-   - Verify Valyu API is returning data
+   - Verify Valyu API is returning patent data
    - Check that charts and CSVs are saving to database
+   - Verify the response is an analytical report, not raw data

 ### 7. Troubleshooting